damianimc/kase-spec/docs/index.rst

 A cross reference system, that has specific semantics to create a well defined ``target reference`` relationship.

-The type’s classifiers groups, as mentioned above, are well known kase types which specify that child elements must be of a given type.
+The typeâ€™s classifiers groups, as mentioned above, are well known kase types which specify that child elements must be of a given type.
 For each type classifier we have a specific child naming rule, that consists of a prefix ending with an underscore and an integer suffix that represents an ordered index starting at 0 until the child count minus 1.

 E.g.: All child of the classifier group **GridParts** have a **GridPart_** prefix and an indexed integer suffix.